ABOUT Summit Shaka Leathercrafts

 "Shaka" is used to convey the "Aloha Spirit" and is Hawaii's most well-known hand gesture.
 An expression of friendly intent often used to express "Howzit", "Thanks" or "Right On".

 Born and raised in Hawaii, now I reside on the east coast USA!
 I love ice climbing, rock climbing, crack climbing, skiing, winter hiking, and golf.
 Growing up in Hawaii I spent all my time outdoors.
 I still spend a lot of time enjoying and loving the outdoors.
 And it's the passion for the outdoors and nature that totally inspires me to create my jewelry!
-Shaka! - Lovena
+I am a former Manufacturing Process Engineer and have served in the U.S. Armed Forces as an Aircraft Pnuedraulic Systems Mechanic.

 About My Jewelry Pieces